DLP

 Regular expression

 The regular expression that will be matched against the content of the email.
 This should be a valid regular expression.
 As explained later, the text from the email is converted to lowercase before scanning.
 The regular expression should therefore only contain lower case characters.
+This field is required.

 The following regular expression will match if the email contains the word confidential: